usail-hkust/LLMTSCS/readme.md

 `python=3.9`,`tensorflow=2.8`, `cityflow`, `pandas=1.5.0`, `numpy=1.26.2`, `wandb`,  `transformers=4.37.0`, `accelerate=0.25.0`, `fastapi`, `uvicorn`

-[`cityflow`](https://github.com/cityflow-project/CityFlow.git) needs a linux environment, and we run the code on Ubuntu.
+[`cityflow`](https://github.com/cityflow-project/CityFlow.git) needs a Linux environment, and we run the code on Ubuntu.

 <a id="usage"></a>
 ## 3 Usage

 Parameters are well-prepared, and you can run the code directly.

-- For axample, to run `Advanced-MPLight`:
+- For example, to run `Advanced-MPLight`:
 ```shell
 python run_advanced_mplight.py --dataset jinan --traffic_file anon_4_4_hangzhou_real.json
 ```